Sorry. This form is no longer available.

 Google’s innovative search technologies connect millions of people around the world with information every day.
 Founded in 1998 by Stanford Ph.D. students Larry Page and Sergey Brin, Google today is a top web property in all major global markets.
 Google’s targeted advertising program, which is the largest and fastest growing in the industry, provides businesses of all sizes with measurable results, while enhancing the overall web experience for users.
 Google is headquartered in Silicon Valley with offices throughout North America, Europe, and Asia.
 For more information, visit www.google.com.

-SpotX is a video inventory management platform providing premium publishers and broadcasters with monetization tools for desktop, mobile and connected devices.
-The platform features modern ad serving and programmatic enablement technology, and other monetization tools, including outstream video ad units and solutions for connected TV.
+SpotX is a video ad serving platform providing media owners with monetization tools for desktop, mobile and connected devices.
+The platform features modern ad serving and programmatic infrastructure, and other monetization tools, like solutions for OTT and outstream video ad units.
 SpotX gives publishers the control, transparency and actionable insights needed to understand buyer behavior, manage access and pricing, and maximize revenue.
 The company is headquartered in Denver, Colorado, and has offices in New York, San Francisco, London, Sydney, Amsterdam, Stockholm, Hamburg, Belfast, and Singapore.
-In July 2014, RTL Group acquired a 65% stake in SpotX.
+In July 2014, RTL Group, a leader across broadcast, content and digital, acquired a 65% stake in SpotX.
+For updates, follow SpotX on Twitter and LinkedIn.

 Teads is the inventor of outstream video advertising and number 1 video advertising marketplace in the world.